EMS Client API Reference

 completedflag (true = no further market exposure) andvalidation_errorfield

 The EMS does not acknowledge individual requests.
 Multiple rapid requests for the same order will "collapse" - only the latest desired state is processed.
+When a request is superseded by a newer request for the same order, the original request's status in the request log will transition to superseded.
 Clients must monitor order state to understand outcomes.

 1.3 Trading Session